ibm-cloud-docs/CDN/how-to.md

 **Step 3:**

 After saving, you can **Edit** or **Delete** the TTL setting using the overflow menu options. (**NOTE**: The Path for TTL cannot be changed.
-If the Mapping path is changed, the TTL path will update automatically.)
+If the Mapping path is changed, the TTL path is updated automatically.)

   ![Edit or delete ttl](images/edit-delete-ttl-setting.png)

-  * When the content matches multiple rules, the most recently added configuration will take precedence.
+  * When the content matches multiple rules, the most recently added configuration takes precedence.

   * TTL values can be set only for a specific file name or directory.
 Regular expressions are not supported, because they may create unpredictable behavior.